osmosis-labs/osmosis/docs/architecture/concentrated-liquidity-adr.md

 Therefore in `Mint`, we can either provide liquidity above or below the current price, which would act as limit orders, or decide to provide liquidity at current price.

-As declared in the API for mint, users are to provide the upper tick and the lower tick they want to provide the liquidity in.
+As declared in the API for mint, users provide the upper and lower tick to denote the range they want to provide the liquidity for.
 The users are also prompted to provide the amount of token0 and token1 they desire to receive.
-The liquidity that needs to be provided for the token0 and token1 amount provided would be then calculated by the following methods.
+The liquidity that needs to be provided for the token0 and token1 amount provided would be then calculated by the following methods:

 Liquidity needed for token0:
 $$L = \frac{\Delta x \sqrt{P_u} \sqrt{P_l}}{\sqrt{P_u} - \sqrt{P_l}}$$